coder83431/osticket-prereqs/README.md

 2. Create a virtual machine within Azure.
-This virtual maxhi
+When configuring the virtual machine, make sure to have it configured to be within the resource group that was previously made.
 </p>
 <br />